oliverscheer/sample-customer-app/README.md

-# sample-customer-app
+# Customer Management Solution

-A sample app to demonstrate common features
+This sample application is build, to learn and demonstrate some nice features around Aspire, Blazor and Entity Framework.

+I still write documentation on my blog <https://oliverscheer.tech/> for this.